-Explores the interdisciplinary planning and teaching strategies integrating the arts (Dance, Music, Theatre and Visual Arts) with academic subjects in the PK-12 curriculum.
+Explores the interdisciplinary planning and teaching strategies integrating the arts (Dance, Music, Theatre and Visual Arts) with academic subjects in the PreK-12 curriculum.
 Prerequisite: approval of program director.

 IDFA 603 DRAMA IN THE CLASSROOM (3)

 Provides a practical and philosophical framework for integrating drama across the curriculum.
 Participants will explore the importance of creative play in fostering and extending a child's natural ability to talk and imagine.
 Through classroom activities and independent research, the participants will identify the significance and implications of drama both as an art form (product) and as a cross-curricular tool (process).
 Lessons and units will be designed in alignment with Maryland State Curriculum for Fine Arts and include planning, progression, continuity and assessment.
 Uses drama in the classroom as a tool for stimulating and deepening learning in areas of the curriculum represented by course participants.
 Prerequisite: approval of program director.